shlifedev/Unity-TimeScaleSlider/README.md

 ## What is this ?

- Unity team recently update UIElement in Unity 2019.1 :heart:
+ Unity team recently update UIElement in Unity 2019.1.
- I make simply timeslider using the UI Element. >:
+ I make simply timeslider using the UI Element.

 ## How to use it?